hgrif/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/README.md

-environment-update  Update the environment in case of changes to dependencies git                 Initialize a git repository html                Build an html file from the current draft kernel              Install notebook kernel manually (must run in active environment) notebooks           Run notebooks paper               Build pdf, html, and latex from the current draft pdf                 Build pdf from the current draft
+environment-update  Update the environment in case of changes to dependencies git                 Initialize a git repository html                Build an html file from the current draft kernel              Install notebook kernel manually notebooks           Run notebooks paper               Build pdf, html, and latex from the current draft pdf                 Build pdf from the current draft